layer5io/istio-service-mesh-workshop/lab-1/README.md

-# Lab 1 - Download and deploy Istio resources
+# Lab 1 - Deploy Istio

 Now that we have a Kubernetes cluster and Meshery, we are ready to download and deploy Istio resources.